colejarczyk/doc/userguide/getting_started/settings/role_resources.rst

 .. warning::

-    Remember, that granting *View* access for ACL section (to enable new users account creation and edition), you give an access to the entire ACL section (in accordance with the permissions listed in the ACL table in *View* column)
+    Remember, that granting *View* access for ACL section (to enable new admins account creation and edition), you give an access to the entire ACL section (in accordance with the permissions listed in the ACL table in *View* column)